 A highlight of my Mondragon trip was a visit to the Mondragon University business school in the nearby town of Onati.
 I gave two presentations related to my experience with developing social enterprises in Canada.
 One presentation was to 30 first -year students in the Entrepreneurial Leadership and Innovation course.
 Interestingly, the class is divided into two sections each with no more than 15 students.
 These students then form a worker co-op and start a business, which they run for four years while they attend the University business school.
 With the mentorship of professors, the students learn as they work.
 This is a very innovative way to learn business and management skills as well as skills related to working co-operatively.
 My second presentation was to students learning management skills in a more traditional manner.

 Both the business and engineering schools started out as technical schools but once Mondragon University was established in the 90’s, they became faculties and were able to grant degrees as well as provide graduate courses.
 There are currently three faculties with Humanities being the third.
 A fourth faculty, studies in gastronomy (food preparation) will start up soon once the building in San Sebastian currently under construction is completed.

 Marty Donkervoort has a long history of working with worker co-ops and social enterprises in the social economy.
-Upon returning to Winnipeg in the summer of 2011, Marty will be teaching a course on social enterprise at the University of Winnipeg Business School and available for consulting assignments in the social economy.
-He can be reached email@example.com.
+He can be reached firstname.lastname@example.org.